Description

 - Technical ability to access Zoom, Nearpod.com, Discovery Education Streaming, Study.com and Schoology.com (Schoology will require an e-mail address for student access).

-Combined with our live class time, this is a total of 3-1/2 to 4-1/2 hours/week for a course total of 112-144 hours.
+Combined with our live class time, this is a total of 4 to 5-1/2 hours/week (except for our 2 asynchronous weeks which will have 3 hours of work to replace class) for a course total of approximately 123-165 hours for the year.
 This equates to one full credit using the Carnegie unit methodology.

 Students will also regularly be on point to share ideas in front of a group and participate in group activities during our online sessions.
 Shy students will not be bullied into participating by any means; but if your student does not have a habit of “warming up” after getting to know a group–this may not be a comfortable setting for them.